The Children's Sensory Team (CST)

 How do I access the service?

 We have an open referral system.
-This means that pupils, parents / carers and professionals can all refer to us.
+This means that a child or young person, parents/carers and professionals can refer to us.

 • have vision impairment or vision difficulties or hearing impairment or hearing difficulties

-• be between 0 and 25 years of age
+• be between 0 and 25 years old

 • live in Harrow